narze/dotfiles/README.md

 - `make brew-x86` : Install packages which cannot be instaled with `arm64` arch right now (eg. `kubectl`, `kubectx`)

+## Manual tasks

+Some cannot be automated right now

+- Preferences -> Change input source switch to CMD+Space, and Spotlight search to Option+Space

 ## From Ansible to Dotbot

 I decided to migrate all Ansible playbooks to [Dotbot](https://github.com/anishathalye/dotbot) and plain shell scripts.
 Switch to [ansible branch](https://github.com/narze/dotfiles/tree/ansible) if you still want to use Ansible.